Web Applications

 In this section you can configure:

-• Name of the application: This field is used as the default title for the SEO of your web app.
+- Application name: This field is used as the default title for your web app's SEO.

 Attention

-• Google Tag Manager ID: Add a Google Tag Manager identifier to insert scripts for tracking and measuring events.
+- Google Tag Manager ID: Adds a Google Tag Manager identifier to insert scripts for tracking and measuring events.

-By default, new Modyo themes include snippets to automatically inject Google Tag Manager scripts into tags <head>and<body>of web applications.
+By default, new Modyo themes include snippets to automatically inject Google Tag Manager scripts into the <head>

 To access these snippets:

-4. In the column on the right side, click on snippets and go to the general section.
+- In the right column, click on snippets and go to the general section.
 You can embed them in the head snippet and in the home and base views.

 To create custom snippets: